Investigating the Design-Science Connection in a multi-week Engineering Design (ED)-based introductory physics laboratory task: Literature Review

 \subsection{Design Thinking and Science Thinking}

+The terms `design', `design thinking', and `design-based thinking' have generated various interpretations in the literature~\cite{razzouk2012design, li2019design, dalsgaard2014pragmatism, english2023ways}.
+At its core, design thinking encompasses the way designers perceive, reason, and approach problems.
+It is both an analytic and a creative process that engages individuals in opportunities to experiment, create prototypes, gather feedback, and refine solutions~\cite[p.330, 334]{razzouk2012design}.
+In his scholarly essay, Charles Owen~\cite{owen2007design} identifies key traits of design thinking, including its emphasis on invention, its focus on human and environmental concerns, and its aim to create multiple benefits from proposed solutions.
+Design thinking also involves a holistic approach to problem-solving, relies on diverse forms of communication—written, visual, and mathematical—and is inherently collaborative.

+The above definitions align closely with the concept of `engineering design' as outlined in the \textit{Framework for K-12 Science Education}, which describes engineering design as a systematic process grounded in scientific knowledge and models of the physical world~\cite{english2023ways, NRC2012}.
+Solutions are developed by weighing various factors such as functionality, technological feasibility, cost, safety, aesthetics, and legal compliance.
+Typically, there is no singular optimal solution, but rather a range of potential solutions, with the best choice determined by the evaluation criteria applied~\cite[p.52]{NRC2012}.
+While we acknowledge the various terms such as `design', `design thinking', `design-based thinking', and `engineering design (--based thinking)', for the purposes of our paper, we will consider these terms synonymous.
+Throughout the paper, we will use the term `design thinking'.

-As obvious as they may seem, the terms `design', `design thinking', and `design-based thinking' have elicited diverse interpretations in the literature~\cite{razzouk2012design, li2019design, dalsgaard2014pragmatism}.
-As Kimbell aptly observes: \begin{quote} \textit{``Even on a cursory inspection, just what design thinking is supposed to be is not well understood, either by the public or those who claim to practice it''}~\cite[p.288]{kimbell2011rethinking}. \end{quote}
+Despite the plethora of definitions on design thinking, Kimbell makes a surprising observation that: \begin{quote} \textit{``Even on a cursory inspection, just what design thinking is supposed to be is not well understood, either by the public or those who claim to practice it''}~\cite[p.288]{kimbell2011rethinking}. \end{quote}

+This uncertainty could arguably be extended to the notion of `science thinking'.
+While we found some literature defining `science' and `scientific thinking'~\cite{lehrer2006scientific, slavit2021student}, we found just one study~\cite{denick2013stem} which explicitly makes use of the term `science thinking'.
+We resonate with Denick {\em et al.}'s assertion that \textit{``science thinking revolves around the dynamic refinement of scientific understanding of the natural world''}~\cite[p.3]{denick2013stem}.
+Lehrer and Schauble~\cite{lehrer2007scientific} describe `scientific thinking' to encompass three dimensions: (i) logical reasoning, (ii) the ability to revise inherent theories, and (iii) involvement in practical activities.
+The boundaries between these dimensions being evidently blurry~\cite[p.656]{janouvskova2023scientific}.
+While we recognize the importance of the terms `science thinking' and `scientific thinking', for the purposes of our paper, we will consider these terms synonymous.
+Throughout the rest of the paper, we will use `science thinking' to refer to thinking based on science-related (specifically physics-related, in our context) ideas, concepts, and principles.